QR tickets · WhatsApp · Android · Free

 Does it really work without internet?

 Yes.
-Generating tickets, validating at the door, and viewing reports work fully offline.
-The only thing that needs a connection is sending the QR via WhatsApp if that's how you choose to deliver it — but the app itself doesn't need a signal.
+Generating tickets, building the print-shop PDF, validating at the door and viewing reports all work fully offline.
+The only things that need a connection are sending the QR via WhatsApp if that's how you deliver it, or uploading the backup if you turned it on.

 Is it legal?
 Do I have to report anything?